mirdigital/STS_workshop/README.md

  * [Indenture form](texts/Indenture.txt) of Edward Garrison
  * Shelley's [To Laughter](texts/To_Laughter.txt)

-This were the documents we worked with in the STS pre-conference workshop.
+These were the documents we worked with in the STS pre-conference workshop.